christopher-daniel737/sql_retail_sales_p1/README.md

 ```

--- 9. Number of unique customers in each category
+9. Number of unique customers in each category:
 ```sql
 SELECT category, COUNT(DISTINCT customer_id) AS cnt_unique_cs
 FROM retail_sales